 There is one very important step to any exercise you are doing with added resistance – the warm-up.
 By warming up you will prepare your body for the coming workout and lower the chance of injury significantly.
 This means faster progress and smart training.

-Make sure to wear shoes and preferably also gloves.
+Make sure to wear shoes and preferably also a pair of Workout Gloves.
 This way you will protect your skin from stress and irritation.